 Top Shop

-This funky cafe situated at the top of a residential hill attracts locals and travellers alike and always seems busy.
-Go early or be prepared for a wait!
-Still, the vibe is very relaxed, and you’ll find people lounging on the grass outside as they sip on a coffee or enjoy a simple breakfast.
-For a light yet sweet start to the day, go for the Top Shop granola bowl – it’s been a bestseller on their menu for seven years.
-Otherwise the haloumi roll will satisfy those who prefer a savoury option.
+For a light yet sweet start to the day, go for the Top Shop granola bowl – it’s been a bestseller on their menu for several years.
+Otherwise the breakfast burger or their selection of grilled sandwiches will satisfy those who prefer a savoury option.

 Top Shop: 65 Carlyle St, Byron Bay.